haskell-distributed/distributed-process/tutorials/ch-tutorial3.md

 Consider a stream of messages sent from one process to another.
-If the stream consists of messages `a, b, c` and we have seen `c`, then we know for certain that we will have already seen `a, b` (in that order), so long as the messages were sent to us by the same process.
+If the stream consists of messages `a, b, c` and we have seen `c`, then we know for certain that we will have already seen `a, b` (in that order), so long as the messages were sent to us by the same peer process.

 When two concurrent process exchange messages, Cloud Haskell guarantees that messages will be delivered in FIFO order, if at all.
 No such guarantee exists